RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Try this:

 1. Close the client
-2. Clean out your Gridcoin data folder EXCEPT wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
+2. Clean out your Gridcoin data folder EXCEPT for wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
 3. You can also get the snapshot [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip) and extract it to the Gridcoin data folder.